leoalfando/cuddly-guacamole/README.md

 ## Features

-### GraphQL

-GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
-GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 ### Express

 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.